open-telemetry/opentelemetry-specification/specification/glossary.md

 ## (Telemetry) Library

-Denotes the actual *OpenTelemetry* library in use.
+Denotes the actual *OpenTelemetry* (or API compatible) library in use.
 See [Library](https://github.com/open-telemetry/opentelemetry-specification/blob/master/specification/data-resource-semantic-conventions.md#library)

 <a name="instrumented_library"></a>

 ## Instrumented Library

-Denotes the library instrumented with OpenTelemetry API calls, thus the library that is producing telemetry data.
+Denotes the library whose "actions" (e.g. called methods/functions, operations, ...) result in OpenTelemetry signals (traces, metrics, logs).
+The actual OpenTelemetry API calls can happen inside this library but might as well happen in a different one (the [Instrumenting Library](#instrumenting_library)).

 Example: `org.mongodb.client`.